What are the other benefits for kids?

 The Cow Tripped Over the Moon A Nursery Rhyme Emergency by Jeanne Willis, illustrated by Joel Stewart

-The cow fell, the Rock-a-Bye Baby did, too.
-Someone fell off a wall and a weasel goes pop.
-The Nursery Rhyme ambulance helps Cow Who Jumped Over the Moon, the Baby in “Rock-a-bye Baby”, Humpty Dumpty, and more in this clever rhyming story.
+The cow fell, and the Rock-a-Bye Baby did, too.
+Someone fell off a wall, and a weasel goes pop.
+The Nursery Rhyme ambulance helps Cow Who Jumped Over the Moon, the Baby in “Rock-a-bye Baby,” Humpty Dumpty, and more in this clever rhyming story.